dozmus/csar/design-docs/query-language/Query Language #1.4.md

 * The `expr` rule is very lenient, this is because the definition of an expression depends on a target programming language.
 This is intended to be parsed further at a language-specific level.
 * Explicitly allowing the escaping of single quote in the comment rules would be optimal, but it works anyway.
 * Allow more usage of `NOT`for increased expressiveness, i.e. `not final`, `not static`.
+* Allow parenthesis for precedence in the `containsQuery` rule for increased expressiveness.

 ## Problems with the Syntax
 * Cannot represent lambdas